“Where do I find web design clients?”

 Just remember: you’re great, and your business deserves visibility.
 Conference speaking is a great way to promote your business, meet new people, and reap promotional opportunities before, and during, the event — so take advantage of it.

 Don’t know where to start?
-Cat Hunter, an IRL Marketer at Shopify, offers helpful tips for beginning your public speaking career in her article, Kickstart Your Speaking Career: How To (Metaphorically) Drop The Mic.
+Cat Hunter offers helpful tips for beginning your public speaking career in her article, Kickstart Your Speaking Career: How To (Metaphorically) Drop The Mic.
 Cat also includes some amazing templates that you can use to pitch your talks to event coordinators — when you’re ready, of course.

 If you’re looking for more resources, Catt Small, a web designer and developer (and coincidentally another 🐈) has written a blog series outlining how you can become a public speaker in one year.
 It has great introductory tips, and outlines multiple steps you can follow to become a seasoned public speaker on the conference circuit.

 - 16 Web Conference Talks You Need to Watch